PUBGReddit/UGC/docs/Devices/Device_DamageTrigger.md

 ## Description

-Triggers when damage is taken.
+Triggers when this device takes damage.

-## Notes

-Setup and use of this device seems to be broken at this time.

 ## Basic